PostHog/posthog.com/contents/blog/data-management-feature.md

 2. Data decays quickly, and most of the time fails to stay up-to-date with instrumentation.
 3. Event-level context in insights and dashboards is difficult to share with external people and new team members.

-Well, fret no more because we've been working hard to deliver a solution to your data management woes!
+Well, fret no more because we've been working hard to deliver a solution to your (and our) data management woes!

-Today we're releasing our Data Management feature, which introduces new ways to help you organize events and properties being sent to PostHog.
+Today, we're officially announcing our new Data Management experience, which introduces new ways to help you organize events and properties being sent to PostHog.

-This is the first step in a continuous effort to help make organizing your data easier.
-You can now:
+This is just the first step in our ongoing commitment to making organizing your data easier.
+In this release, we're **introducing a dedicated Data Management tab** and giving you the power to:

 - Create definitions for events and event properties
 - Manage data on the fly while building insights